 Virtual_Analyst.ocsetid=Valid Forecast Settings ID

 Virtual_Analyst.ocuseexist= YES to use the existing forecast definition already associated with the cashpoint(s).
-NO to always use the forecast settings specified as “ocsetid” above.
+NO, to always use the forecast settings specified as “ocsetid” above.

 Virtual_Analyst.filtertp=Filter type.
 Method of selecting cashpoints.
 I = institution (all cashpoints).
 G = group.
 R = region.
 D = depot.
 C = cashpoint.

 Virtual_Analyst.filter=Filter value.
 The ID of whatever was selected for “filtertp” above.
-Example: if filtertp=G, then filter is the Group ID for which forecast process should run.
+Example: if filtertp=G, then the filter is the Group ID for which the forecast process should run.

 Virtual_Analyst.vaoption=The exclusion method that is going to be used to automatically exclude or ignore the outlier data from forecasting.
 Available options: